alorehermit/dfinance/readme.md

 We are currently building 4 products:

-* DToken: token issuance app, you can issuance your own ERC20 style token on Dfinity with only one click of a button (finished)
+* DToken: token issuance app, you can issue your own ERC20 style token on Dfinity with only one click of a button (finished)
 * DSwap: AMM decentralized exchange (in progress)
 * DUSD: over-collateralized decentralized stablecoin pegged to US Dollar (in progress)
 * DLend: borrowing & lending platform (in progress)